JasperGilhuis/GitHubFundamentals/HOL/01_Discussions.md

 In this hands-on lab you've practiced to collaborate with other team members using GitHub Discussions.

 You can now continue with [Wikis and Pages](../01_02_Collaborate-on-ideas.md#%EF%B8%8F-wikis-and--pages).

+## Thank you
+Thanks for attending this HOL